Sun Yat-sen University: Zhongshan Ophthalmic Center (ZOC) of Sun Yat-sen University

-Zhongshan Ophthalmic Center (ZOC) of Sun Yat-sen University is the first and leading advanced ophthalmic center and the last resort for advanced eye care in China, integrating eye care, teaching, eye research and blindness prevention.
-It is also one of the 20 largest general ophthalmic centers in the world.
+Zhongshan Ophthalmic Center (ZOC) of Sun Yat-sen University is the first and leading advanced ophthalmic centre and the last resort for advanced eye care in China, integrating eye care, teaching, eye research and blindness prevention.
+It is also one of the 20 largest general ophthalmic centres in the world.
 In 2006, the ZOC was approved to be the State Key Laboratory of Ophthalmology, the only one of its kind in China.